Olympics nearing, Ayumu takes snowboarding's next big leap

 “Those triples are hugely, hugely dangerous and risky, and to see somebody do that in an event is unreal,” Gold said.

-The risks of this sport came into sharp focus earlier in the morning when America Maddie Mastro, who is expected to challenge defending Olympic champion Chloe Kim in Beijing, landed hard on the decking and skidded to the bottom.
+The risks of this sport came into sharp focus in the women’s contest when America Maddie Mastro, who is expected to challenge defending Olympic champion Chloe Kim in Beijing, landed hard on the decking and skidded to the bottom.
 She was bleeding below her left eye and taken off the mountain by sled.
 Contest officials said she suffered an ankle injury.

 “I’m never putting myself in that situation again.
 It was horrible,” Kim said of the tension of a must-have final run.
 “I’m so glad I was able to land.”